swag-lang/swag/llvm/mlir/docs/Tools/MLIRLSP.md

 in the form of the `mlir-lsp-server` tool.
 This tool interacts with the MLIR C++ API to support rich language queries, such as "Find Definition".

-### Supporting custom dialects and passes
+### Supporting custom dialects

 `mlir-lsp-server`, like many other MLIR based tools, relies on having the appropriate dialects registered to be able to parse in the custom assembly formats used in the textual .mlir files.
-The `mlir-lsp-server` found within the main MLIR repository provides support for all of the upstream MLIR dialects and passes.
+The `mlir-lsp-server` found within the main MLIR repository provides support for all of the upstream MLIR dialects.
 Downstream and out-of-tree users will need to provide a custom `mlir-lsp-server` executable that registers the entities that they are interested in.
-The implementation of `mlir-lsp-server` is provided as a library, making it easy for downstream users to register their dialect/passes and simply call into the main implementation.
+The implementation of `mlir-lsp-server` is provided as a library, making it easy for downstream users to register their dialect and simply call into the main implementation.
 A simple example is shown below:

 ```c++